uptech/node-aws-cognito-secret-hash-generator/README.md

 This generates the secret hash for AWS Cognito so that you can authenticate against AWS Cognito via the Auth Flow: `USER_PASSWORD_AUTH` and obtain an Authentication Result back with bearer access, id, and refresh tokens.

+This is useful in API tools like Postman, Insomnia, Paw, RapidAPI, curl, etc to authenticate a request as a user.

 ## Requirements

 All you need is a modern version of node on your system with `npx` available.